SmartTensors/GeoThermalCloud.jl/Brady/README.md

 Temperatures of produced fluid have been ~130-185°C, though temperatures as high as 219°C have been measured as well.

-These relatively high temperatures at relatively shallow levels (300-600 depth for some production wells) occur as a result of either convective upwelling driven by temperature control differences in fluid density, or hydraulic head driven circulation through the hot rock.
+These relatively high temperatures at relatively shallow levels (300-600 depth for some production wells) occur as a result of either convective upwelling driven by temperature control differences in fluid density, or hydraulic head-driven circulation through the hot rock.

 In either case, relatively high heat flow at the site is associated with crustal thinning provides the heat.